What is eczema?

 Broccoli, spinach, silver beet and kale are generally good for overall health.
 However, they become very problematic if you have eczema.
 They can actually worsen the symptoms of eczema because they are also rich sources of salicylates, amines and natural MSG.

-MILK AND OTHER DAIRY PRODUCTS
+MILK AND OTHER DAIRY PRODUCTS -Cause damage to the lining of the gastrointestinal tract

 Dairy products including, milk, yoghurt, butter and cheese, are among the most common allergy food for people with eczema.
 Dairy products cause damage to the lining of the gastrointestinal tract, causing tiny holes to allow larger food particles enter the body, resulting in allergic reactions and sensitivities.
 This is often referred to as the ‘leaky gut syndrome’ by Naturopaths.
 The medical term used by medical doctors to describe this condition is ‘increased intestinal permeability.’

 Avocado can be a healthy addition to your daily diet if you don’t have eczema.
-Avocado is perhaps the richest source of amines and itch-promoting salicylates which can worsen eczema symptoms.
+It’s is perhaps the richest source of amines and itch-promoting salicylates which can worsen eczema symptoms.
 For this reason, those who already have eczema or showing signs of eczema should avoid eating avocado.

 Grapes, including wines, raisins, sultanas and grape-containing juices are regarded as triple threats for those suffering from asthma or eczema.
 This is mainly because of the very rich source of three natural chemicals: salicylates, amines and monosodium glutamate (MSG).
 Because they are very acidic – grapes increase acid in the body and also increases itching in those with eczema.